 College of the Redwoods offers an Associate in Arts degree (AA) and an Associate in Science degree (AS), as well as the Associate Degree for Transfer (ADT) which all meet the minimum academic year definition.
 In addition, College of the Redwoods offers some certificate programs which also meet the minimum academic year definition.
-Certificate programs that do not meet the minimum academic year definition are not approved for financial aid funding.
-The most updated list of programs approved for aid at College of the Redwoods is available on our website.
+Some certificate programs offered by College of the Redwoods, do not meet the minimum academic year definition and are not approved for financial aid funding.
+The most updated list of certificate programs and their eligibility for financial aid is available here.